shek-a/grocery-helper-web/README.md

 # Grocery Help Web App

-The Grocery Help Web App is a React application which provides functionality for adding, update, fetching and delting grocery items
+The Grocery Help Web App is a React application which provides functionality for adding, update, fetching and deleating grocery items

 ## Running the Program

-### Dependency
+### Dependencies
 The 'grocery helper' spring boot backend application must be running

 ### Build